llvm/llvm-project/llvm/docs/DirectX/DXILResources.rst

    * - ``%index``
      - 4
      - ``i32``
-     - Index from the beginning of the binding.
+     - Index from the beginning of the binding space to access.
    * - ``%non-uniform``
      - 5
      - i1